Trindaz/angularjs-proxy-schema/README.md

 });
 ```

 A person has a `name` and an `age`.
-Person extends a PersonResource from AngularJS.
-ProxySchema handles extending PersonResource with the new properties for Person and setting up observers to warn if Person is used in a way that contradicts its schema.
+Person extends an AngularJS resource named `PersonResource`. `ProxySchema` handles extending `PersonResource` with the new properties for `Person` and setting up observers to warn if `Person` is used in a way that contradicts its schema.

 Instructions
 ---
   1. `git clone git@github.com:Trindaz/angularjs-proxy-schema.git`
   2. Serve files through your favorite static webserver and browse to `/index.html` in Chrome 36+
-  3. Use Console in Chrome Developer to run the following examples:
+  3. Use Console in Chrome Developer Tools to run the following examples:

 ####Example 1: View the model for these examples (Person)
 ```javascript